Homemade Macaroni and Cheese is the ultimate in comfort food, and this recipe does not disappoint!

 Creamy, cheesy, delectable- this is not diet food, make no mistake.
-I sincerely hope you’re not making this super creamy macaroni and cheese if you’re planning on having a bikini ready body soon!
+I sincerely hope you’re not making this super creamy homemade macaroni and cheese if you’re planning on having a bikini-ready body soon!

 But we can all afford a little indulgence here and there, right?
 Bonus, this is a perfect quick weeknight dish to make, and easy enough to throw together when you’ve got hungry little people clinging to your legs and whining for graham crackers.

-I know this, because that is my life most nights at about 6pm, and this mac and cheese rivals anything out of a blue box.
-It’s also a great way to use up some leftover cheese, if you have any laying around!
+I know this, because that is my life most nights at about 6 pm, and this homemade mac and cheese rivals anything out of a blue box.
+It’s also a great way to use up some leftover cheese if you have any laying around!